HunterBelanger/papillon-ndl/docs/install/index.rst

 Windows
 --------
-There are no quick and easy commands to install the necessary dependencies on Windows sadly.
-You should insall Visual Studio 2019, and when performing the installation, be sure to also install the Python development libraries.
+Sadly, there are no quick and easy commands to install the necessary dependencies on Windows.
+You should install Visual Studio 2019, and when performing the installation, be sure to also install the Python development libraries.
 You will also have to download and install cmake separately as well.
 If you already have Visual Studio 2019 installed, you should make sure that it has been updated to the most recent version, or that the compiler version is at least MSVC >= 19.29.

 ------------------
 Getting the Source